Julie Salamon: Books

-Salamon has written twelve books in several genres; in June 2021, Unlikely Friends, a memoir of her Appalachian childhood, was published by Audible as an Audible Original.
+Salamon has written thirteen books in several genres; in June 2021, Unlikely Friends, a memoir of her Appalachian childhood, was published by Audible as an Audible Original.
 In 2019, her account of the 1985 hijacking of the Achille Lauro, An Innocent Bystander, was published by Little, Brown.
 Her other books for adults include The Net of Dreams (1996), Facing the Wind (2001), and Rambam's Ladder (2003).
 The Devil's Candy (1991) is considered a Hollywood classic about filmmaking gone awry by film critics and journalists.
 Her novella, The Christmas Tree (1996), with illustrations by Jill Weber, was a New York Times best-seller and has been translated into eight languages.
 Wendy and the Lost Boys, a biography of Pulitzer Prize-winning playwright Wendy Wasserstein, was published by The Penguin Press on August 22, 2011, and became a New York Times best-seller.
-With illustrator Jill Weber, she has written two books for middle-grade children, Mutts Promise and Cat in the City, both published by Dial.
+With illustrator Jill Weber, she has written two books for middle-grade children, Mutts Promise and Cat in the City, both published by Dial and "One More Story, Tata" (2024 from Astra Publishing.

 Public speaking and appearances

+She hosts AT LUNCH a monthly interview program with prominent leaders in the world of culture, literature and politics.
 She has been interviewed on national and local television and radio programs, including National Public Radio, Good Morning America, and The Today Show.
-She has lectured at hospitals and medical schools nationwide, including Cedars-Sinai Medical Center in Los Angeles, Massachusetts General Cancer Center in Boston, and Narrative Medicine Rounds at Columbia University Medical Center.
+She has lectured at universities and elementary schools as well as hospitals and medical schools nationwide, including Cedars-Sinai Medical Center in Los Angeles, Massachusetts General Cancer Center in Boston, and Narrative Medicine Rounds at Columbia University Medical Center.